SixArm/sixarm_ruby_xml_load/README.md

   * XML.load_dir: load XML documents from one or more directory paths and file paths.
   * XML.load_elements: load XML elements from a file and with an xpath selector.
   * XML.load_attributes: load XML attributes from a file and with an xpath selector.
+  * XML.load_attributes_array: load XML attributes into an array
-  * XML.load_attributes_hash: load XML attributes from a file and with an xpath selector to a hash
+  * XML.load_attributes_hash: load XML attributes into a hash of name value pairs.

 For docs go to <http://sixarm.com/sixarm_ruby_week/doc>